mmirudeea/website/website/versioned_docs/version-acs_cc/project/2025/eduard_eugen.nita/index.md

 ### Week 5 - 11 May

+Defining the concept of the project and the list of components.
+Ideating the general design of the bin.
+Order of the components and compatiblity check.

 ### Week 12 - 18 May

+Started the assembly and wiring of the components.
+Compatiblity problems and new order for camera.
+(The current camera module will be replaced.)
+Testing the assembled components.

 ### Week 19 - 25 May

 ## Hardware

 ### Raspberry Pi Pico W (Pico 2W)

 Central controller for all peripherals, used for:

 Wi-Fi: To communicate with the PC running the AI classifier.